ztbrown015/ember-mobile-html5-require-boilerplate/README.md

 ember-mobile-html5-require-boilerplate
 ==============================

-The purpose of this project is to provide a starting point for emberjs + require apps on mobile.
+The purpose of this project is to provide a starting point for emberjs + require + jQuery Mobile apps.

 ### Method

-We'll be adding require.js to the [ember-mobile-html5-boilerplate](https://github.com/mohu/ember-mobile-html5-boilerplate)
+We'll be adding require.js and jQuery Mobile to the [ember-mobile-html5-boilerplate](https://github.com/mohu/ember-mobile-html5-boilerplate)